supercam19/NoLag/README.md

+# Description

+NoLag v1.1.0
-# NoLag by supercam19
+by supercam19
 https://www.github.com/supercam19/nolag

 A datapack for Minecraft 1.16+ to increase performance on your Minecraft server.

 This is a datapack made by supercam19 to improve server performance.
 It is reccomended for vanilla servers but can also be used on custom server jars!

-This datapack is highly configureable, to get to the configuration file, extract the zip, and go to data/config/functions/config.mcfunction

-Commands:

-# function nolag:cmd/clearlag
-clears ground items and arrows

-# function nolag:cmd/freeze_players
-freezes all players in place so they wont load more chunks

-# function nolag:cmd/halt
-disables certain game features to improve performance

-# function nolag:cmd/killmobs
-kills hostile mobs

-# function nolag:cmd/tps
-samples and tells you the TPS, takes 10 seconds to sample

-# function nolag:cmd/itemcount
-tells you how many entities will be cleared when running function nolag:cmd/clearlag

-# function nolag:cmd/mobcount
+# Installation

-same for the previous command but for mobs
+--Getting to your datapack folder--

+1. Open Minecraft
+2. Select the world you want to put the datapack on
+3. Click edit > Open World Folder
+4. Open the "datapacks" folder

+To install the datapack, extract the NoLag.zip and place it in your datapacks folder.

-# function nolag:cmd/help
+# Configuration

-displays a help page for all the commands in chat
+To configure the datapack, go to you datapacks folder for the world.
+Then go NoLag/data/nolag_config/functions/config.mcfunction.

+If you want to also change the what happens when you run function nolag:cmd/clearlag, function nolag:cmd/killmobs or function nolag:cmd/clearprojectiles, go to NoLag/data/nolag_config/tags/entity_types/ and edit the .json file you wish.